Skip to main content

 What you need

-• The claimed merkle_root and the transaction ID
+• The claimed Merkle root/current root and any transaction ID

 • Any SHA-256 implementation